Pike and San Isabel National Forest

 Directions

 From Denver, take Highway 285 southwest to Pine Junction.
-Turn south on Jefferson County Road 126 and travel 28 miles.
-Look for signs into campground.
-Alternate route: From C470, take Highway 85 south 10 miles to Sedalia.
-Turn west on Highway 67 for 14 miles to Sprucewood, then continue south on Highway 67 (dirt section) for 8 miles to paved road.
-Turn left and continue 5 miles south on Highway 67 to Deckers.
-Turn right heading west for 1 mile on Highway 126 to the campground on the south side of the road.
+Turn south on Jefferson County 126 and travel 28 miles to the campground.
+Alternate route: From C470, take Highway 85/Santa Fe south 10 miles to Sedalia.
+Turn west on Highway 67 for 14 miles to Sprucewood.
+Continue south on dirt Highway 67 for 8 miles to paved road.
+Turn left, continue 5 miles south on 67 to Deckers.
+Turn right (west) on Highway 126 for 1 mile to the campground on the south side.

 Amenities